Although I have years of experience doing many jobs in entertainment, Vocal coaching is my main focus.

 I commit to focusing all my energy and attention to each student and ask for the student to make the same commitment to doing their best in the lessons and practicing at home.
 I also promise that we will have fun in the process.

-I start out with a consultation to discover what each student's goals are in the entertainment field.
-From there, I explain how I will build a foundation of correct techique for singing and speaking which will successfully translate to any genre of performance.
+I start out with a consultation to discover what each student's goals are in the entertainment field or just on the Karaoke stage.
+From there, I explain how I will build a foundation of correct technique for singing and speaking which will successfully translate to any genre of performance.

-Whether the student wants to sing R&B, Jazz, Pop, Country, Opera or anthing in-between, these skills will allow the best outcome for a long and successful career in entertainment.
+Whether the student wants to sing R&B, Jazz, Pop, Country, Opera or anything in-between, these skills will allow the best outcome for a long and successful career in entertainment.

 I tailor each student's lesson to their individual needs with patience, support and enthusiasm.

-After three to four months, the student should be comfortable with correct techniques in singing and speaking and be ready to shine on stage.
+After one to two months, the student will start to feel more confident and comfortable with correct techniques in singing and speaking and be ready to shine on stage.
 Of coarse, the progress continues with each month learning more tricks of the trade to call upon when needed.

 *** Specialties ***